cdapio/cdap/cdap-docs/developers-manual/source/overview/anatomy.rst

     multiple sources.
   - . . .

-  Processing can happen in real-time, where a stream processor consumes events immediately after they are collected.
+  Processing can happen in real time, where a stream processor consumes events immediately after they are collected.
   Real time processing provides less expressive power than other processing paradigms, but it provides insights into the data in a very timely manner.
 CDAP offers Flows as the real-time processing framework.